 TPMs are defined by Trusted Computing Group (TCG) and also called security chips.

+Features and options in this section may not be available on your computer.
 See the specifications to find out about the configuration of your computer.

 Important Notice